George Joseph Smith: Early life and marriages

 George Joseph Smith was born in Bethnal Green, London, on 11 January 1872, the son of an insurance agent.
 At age 9, Smith was sent to a reformatory at Gravesend, Kent, and later was imprisoned for fraud and theft.
 In 1896 he was sentenced to 12 months' imprisonment for persuading a woman to steal from her employers.
 Smith used the proceeds to open a baker's shop in Leicester.

 In 1898, under the alias George Oliver Love, Smith married Caroline Beatrice Thornhill in Leicester; it was his only legal marriage.
 They moved to London, where she worked as a maid for a number of employers, stealing from them for her husband.
 Thornhill was eventually caught in Worthing, Sussex, and sentenced to 12 months.
 On her release, she incriminated her husband and he was imprisoned in January 1901 for two years.
 On his release, Thornhill fled to Canada.
-Smith then went back to his other wife, cleared out her savings and left.

 In June 1908, Smith married Florence Wilson, a widow from Worthing.
 On 3 July he left her, but not before taking £30 drawn from her savings account and selling her belongings from their Camden Town residence in London.
 On 30 July in Bristol, Smith married Edith Peglar, who had replied to an advertisement for a housekeeper.
 Smith would disappear for months at a time, saying that he was going to another city to sell antiques.
 Between his other marriages, Smith would always come back to Peglar with money.

 In October 1909, Smith married Sarah Freeman, under the name George Rose Smith.
 As with Wilson, he left Freeman after clearing out her savings and selling her war bonds, with a total take of £400.
 He then married Bessie Mundy and Alice Burnham.
 In September 1914, he married Alice Reid under the alias Charles Oliver James.
 In total, Smith entered into seven bigamous marriages between 1908 and 1914.
 In most of these cases, Smith stole and dissipated his wives' possessions before he disappeared.